foldedtoad/nrf24_esb/README.md

 It should also work with the nRF53832/PCA10040 board as well.

 **NOTE:** You will need two nRF boards: one to send and one to receive.

+## Building
+This project was built with Zephyr V2.4.00 in Mac OSx 10.15.7 (Catalina).
+You will need to modify the CMakeList.txt to select the target board and the PTX (sender) or PRX (receiver) side.
+It is assumed you have Segger's JLink installed on your build system: all Nordic dev-kit boards directly include support JLink, so its recommended to use it.

+## Running and Debugging
+I used the Ozone debugger from Segger, but the gdb debugger should work as well ("make debug" will kick off gdb process) If you want to see the console messages, don't have or want Ozone, then I have included a simple "rtt.sh" script which will display the RTT console output.

-Since the protocol is ESB with ACKs the sending side (PTX) will indicate failure until it gets ACKs back from the receiver (PRX).
+Since the interaction is based on ESB, the sending side (PTX) will indicate transmit failures until it gets a reply back from the receiver (PRX).
+This means that you should probably start the PRX side first, then the PTX.
+The PRX side will quitely wait for the PTX side to start sending.

+## Sniffing nRF24 packets
 See the information at [bitcraze](https://wiki.bitcraze.io/misc:hacks:hackrf) for directions on how to sniff the nRF24 packets.
 The output of the sniffer is shown below.

 ```